HeikkiGithub/hangman/README.md

 # Hangman game
 The classic hangman game as a full-stack app.
 You can play the game at https://student.labranet.jamk.fi/~AE9377/hangman_client_side/index.html

-**It is recommended to use Firefox.
-With other browsers, and especially on phones, the layout may vary unexpectedly.**
+**It is recommended to play the game in full-screen mode on a computer.
+On phones, the layout may vary unexpectedly.**

 # Hirsipuu-peli: esittely
 Toteutettuna klassinen hirsipuu-peli full-stack sovelluksena.
 Tämä on ensimmäinen full-stack sovellukseni, joka on tehty harjoitustyönä JAMK:n full stack-kurssilla.